Anele0722/Basic-To-Do-List-Manager/README.md

 ## Features

-- Add tasks to the to-do list
+- Add tasks to the to-do list: the user can input descriptions and add them to the to-do list.
-- Remove tasks from the to-do list
+- Remove tasks from the to-do list: selects a task and removes it from the to-do list.
-- View the current to-do list
+- View the current to-do list: displays the whole to-do list and finished tasks.
-- Mark tasks as completed and move them to the finished tasks list
+- Update tasks: Mark tasks as completed and move them to the finished tasks list.
-- Simple and easy-to-use command-line interface
+- Exit Program function - uses sys module to provide access to the exit() function.